Cities wracked by opioids close to getting $26B settlement

 In Oregon, lawyers for local governments and the state recently resolved an impasse over how the settlement would be disbursed, according to The Lund Report, a health care news site.

 The state of Oregon had wanted local governments to apply to it for grants.
 The local governments instead wanted a larger share of the funds in direct payments.
-There’s now disagreement on how much of the settlement should go to attorneys who sued on behalf of several counties in Oregon.
+There’s now disagreement on how much of the settlement should go to attorneys who sued on behalf of several Oregon counties.

 Kulla, the Yamhill County commissioner, supports the opioid settlement but doesn’t want the state taking excessive control of it.